of U.S. food and ag exports to Colombia are consumer-oriented products

 Colombia is a fast growing market for value-added food products.
-Industry surveyed retailers and food importers feel there is significant potential for new products in all food categories and among them pork meat and products, processed turkey and duck, bone-in beef cuts, processed fruits and vegetables, beer, tree nuts and dairy products.
+Industry surveyed retailers and food importers feel there is significant potential for new products in all food categories and among them pork meat and products, processed turkey and duck, bone-in beef cuts, processed fruits and vegetables, wine & beer, tree nuts and dairy products.

-growth in U.S. exports of intermediate products in 2020
+growth in U.S. exports of intermediate products in 2021

 Best Product Prospects:

 products which is where most food ingredients are aggregated.
-In 2020 U.S. exports of intermediate products reached US$807.2 million, growth of 10%.
-That figure is also over 36% of the regions total, as well as over 29% of the Colombian agricultural
+In 2021 U.S. exports of intermediate products reached US$980.1 million, growth of 6%.
+That figure is also over 34% of the regions total, as well as nearly 29% of the Colombian agricultural